Abdisto/hyprland-keybind-prettifier/README.md

 # Usage

 Modify the shell script to your heart's content.
 (Using ChatGPT simplifies this process.
 I used it with the addition of another person's shell script [source](https://github.com/jason9075/rofi-hyprland-keybinds-cheatsheet))
-The format in the end should be something like: `key key [...], action, command` The should be a big limit on how many keys you want to add.
+The format in the end should be something like: `key key [...], action, command` There should be a high limit on how many keys you want to add.
 In my terms `key` is something like `ctrl` while `action` is any key that isn't special like `y`.

 ```
 generate_file > keybinds.txt